ecocurious2/MultiGeiger/docs/source/installation.rst

 The settings page can be called up from your own WiFi at any time.
 To do this, just enter in the address bar of the browser: http://esp32-xxxxxxx (xxxxx is the chip ID – see above).
 If it does not work with this hostname, use the IP address of the Geiger counter instead.
 The Ip address can be found in the devices list in your router.
 If successful, the login page appears.
 Enter **admin** as username and the chosen password (see above).
-Now you will see the settings page as discribed.
+Now you will see the settings page as described.

 Server for measured data
 ########################